Real-time Deformation-aware Control for Autonomous Robotic Subretinal Injection under iOCT Guidance

 Additionally, we incorporated a syringe pump with an infusion rate of $1 ml/min$ and a target volume of $0.1 ml$ to simulate subretinal injections.
 We performed five insertions for each velocity, target depth and method combination.

 The selection of the target point using fixed-point targeting was done using the following approach: First, the needle was placed at the insertion point on the ILM.
-Then, an OCT volume was acquired and the B-scan slice closest to the needle center was manually selected.
+Then, an OCT volume was acquired, and the B-scan slice closest to the needle center was manually selected.
 Afterward, the pixel coordinates of the target point along the needle axis located at $L_{\text{target}}$ were identified.
 These pixel coordinates were transformed, with corrections to the axial spacing using the method described in \cite{Dehghani-23}.
-Finally, the robot was moved along the needle axis with constant velocity until the fixed target point was reached.
+Finally, the robot was moved along the needle axis at a constant velocity until the fixed target point was reached.
 It is important to note that in this variant, the target point was only calculated before and was not updated during the insertion, not compensating for tissue deformations.